ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/03-program-contract-performance/06-time-complexity.md

 possible assignment operations.

-The first four assignment operations - those highlighted in yellow - are based on the comparison 'x \> y', which means only two of those assignments will be executed each time through the loop.
+The first four assignment operations - those highlighted in yellow - are based on the comparison 'x > y', which means only two of those assignments will be executed each time through the loop.

 And, like the linear algorithm, we have our two possible assignments, which are highlighted in green.
-Again, neither may be executed and at most 1 of them will be executed each time through the loop.
+However, in this case, it is possible for us to execute anywhere from 0 to 2 of these assignments.

-So, if we look at the worst-case scenario, we can execute 3 assignment operations each time through the loop.
+So, if we look at the worst-case scenario, we can execute 4 assignment operations each time through the loop.
 And, in the best-case, we would only execute 2 assignment operations.

-Since we go through the loop N/2 times, our worst-case time complexity for assignments is 3 \* N/2, or 1.5N, while our best-case time complexity is 2 \* N/2 or N.
+Since we go through the loop N/2 times, our worst-case time complexity for assignments is 4 * N/2, or 2N, while our best-case time complexity is 2 * N/2 or N.

 [Slide 12]